 Asia Today: Australian state records 466 cases, 12 deaths

 MELBOURNE, Australia (AP) — The Australian state of Victoria recorded 466 new cases of COVID-19 and 12 deaths, including another man in his 30s.
 The figures were released as the city of Melbourne remained in lockdown and under an overnight curfew.
 Victoria Premier Daniel Andrews says six of the deaths were connected to outbreaks at aged care facilities.
 Meanwhile, Queensland state’s border with New South Wales has officially closed with road access blocked to everyone except essential workers and locals living along the interstate boundary.
 Police reported that nearly 150 people had been turned away in the early hours of the shutdown.
-Queensland declared New South Wales and the Australian Capital Territory coronavirus hot spots on Saturday.
+India has recorded 933 COVID-19 fatalities in the past 24 hours as fresh infections surged by another 61,537 cases to reach nearly 2.1 million.